No. 14 Coastal Carolina holds off No. 8 BYU 22-17

 Even though these teams had never met, there was plenty of emotion and chippy play.

 It turned ugly right before halftime when Wilson’s Hail Mary pass was intercepted at the goal line.
-But Coastal Carolina linebackers Jeffrey Gunter and Teddy Gallagher kept blocking and hitting Wilson after the interception.
+But Coastal Carolina linebackers Gunter and Teddy Gallagher kept blocking and hitting Wilson after the interception.
 The two got Wilson to the ground and when Wilson got up, Gunter hit him again.

 Both teams rushed to the spot before coaches and officials separated the scrum and sent both teams to the locker room.